toryalsip/LOST/README.md

 Adjust setting will have 3 options:
 1. offset (tweak the offset along the X, Y, and Z axis)
 2. rotation (tweak the rotation in 5 degree ingrements along the X, Y, and Z axis)
-3. DUMP (print the current settings for avatarRotation and animationOffset to chat)
+3. DUMP (print the current settings for avRotation and avOffset to chat)

 Make sure to stand up off the teleporter once you are done adjusting.